2hands10fingers/TwittMus/README.md

 <strong>3.
 Opening up a port to receive MIDI</strong>

 There are number of ways to accomplish this.
-Refer to Ableton's guide for Mac and Windows<a href="https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses-in-Live">here</a>
+Refer to Ableton's guide for Mac and Windows <a href="https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses-in-Live">here</a>

+<strong>4.
+Rt-Midi</strong>

+TwittMus requires one more module to send MIDI information to the desired port.
+You can find and install it <a href="https://github.com/superquadratic/rtmidi-python.">here.</a>

 # Notes

 TwittMus is programmatically set to play the notes assigned to each character in a one-by-one fashion.
-See the code's comments to learn where you can edit parameters to make your own use of how MIDI information is set.
+See the code's comments to learn where you can edit parameters to create your own parameters.